What is the best 4K TV for me?

-Full HD has long been a thing of the past!
-4K and UHD are the new keywords that have dominated the television market for several years.
+Full HD is already a thing of the past!
+4K and UHD are the new keywords that have dominated the television market for a number of years.
 The advantage over Full HD is easily explained: UHD means four times the resolution of Full HD TVs.
-In pixels this means 3840 x 2160 pixels compared to 1920 x 1080 pixels.
-TVs with this resolution are now available in all price categories.
-On the market, 4K and UHD are used almost equally, although 4K actually refers to the cinema resolution of 4096 x 2160 pixels.
+On the market, 4K and UHD are used almost synonymously, although 4K actually refers to the cinema resolution of 4096 x 2160 pixels.

 - Motion Handling

 - Viewing Angle

 - HDMI VRR & G-Sync Compatible VRR

 - Dolby Vision

 - Dolby Atmos

 - Alpha 9 Gen 3 Processor